-I started this blog as a place to share all the neat things I found online, but now it’s mostly just a place for me to talk about the places I’ve been and share the pictures I took.
+I started this blog on February 20, 2000 as a place to share all the neat things I found online, but now it’s mostly just a place for me to talk about the places I’ve been and share the pictures I took.
 Travel and photography are two of my biggest passions.
 Travel is also my favourite happy thought when I’m feeling sad.

 For my 40th birthday, my husband took me to Iceland.
 We did a two-week road trip around the country.
 By the end of the trip, I was so madly in love with Iceland and already couldn’t wait to go back.
 Hence the many Iceland-related posts all over the blog.
 I just can’t stop talking about Iceland!
 Since then, we’ve done a two-night stopover in Reykjavik in 2016 and another road trip around Iceland in 2017.
 I’ve spent accumulatively a month in Iceland and I still can’t get enough of it!

 I love nature, but I’m not an outdoor type.
 I don’t do camping, which makes travelling on a budget a little tricky.
 Luckily we’re not as broke as we used to be anymore.
 I enjoy hiking as long as the hike is relatively short and easy (not too much climbing — I have bad knees).

 Sometimes I get crafty, but mostly in the wintertime.
 I crochet, knit, and sew, though only mediocrely.
 I like making stuff with my hands.
 I hate cooking but rather enjoy baking cakes.